 Reduce the number of ingredients:

 Putting many ingredients in a blender will result in the bottom food been excessively processed.
-Contrary, the food at the upper part of the pitcher will be less processed, resulting in non-levelled food results.
+Contrary, the food in the pitcher’s upper part will be less processed, resulting in non-leveled food results.

-If you want to chop vegetables, I advise that you use a tamper to push vegetables to the bottom.
-For hard and huge food like cheese, first chop using your kitchen’s knife then put an appropriate number of chunks in the blender.
+If you want to chop vegetables, I advise you to use a tamper to push vegetables to the bottom.
+For hard and huge food like cheese, first, chop using your kitchen’s knife, then put an appropriate number of chunks in the blender.

 Change blender’s settings: